Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Research Design, Data Collection and Limitations

 To collect the data for each URL, we used the ``Download" option within the extension's interface when browsing each article.
-This allowed us to easily download a CSV file containing the interactions data for both sets.
+The downloaded CSV file contained the interaction data for both sets.
 As expected from a privacy standpoint, only the aggregated statistics are provided for the \textit{combined} set.
-In contrast, every post and their individual interaction data are provided for the public set.
+In contrast, every post and its individual interaction data are provided for the public set.

 At a high level, the \textit{combined} category aggregates the interactions (e.g., likes, shares, comments, etc.) of all Facebook posts referencing the article's URL, regardless of the post's privacy settings.
 This includes interactions on posts with limited privacy settings, such as ``Friends only" or ``Only Me".
 In contrast, the \textit{public} category, includes all interactions with the public posts tracked by CrowdTangle, which, due to heavy-tailed characteristics and significant coverage, captures most interactions with public Facebook posts.
 As supporting examples, all posts of all US-based public groups with 2K+ members are indexed, and in 2021 over 99\% of all Facebook pages with at least 25K likes were indexed~\cite{crowd-tangle-tracking}.
-While some public posts are not indexed, we note that their indexing does not consider any bias/reliability criteria, is expected to capture the majority of public posts, and the majority of the posts in the combined set are private.

 {\bf Timeline and limitations:} We collected the interaction data in Mar.
 2023, ensuring at least a four-month gap between the publication date of the newest article in our dataset and our interaction data collection.
-This length of interval was chosen to ensure that we capture most of the posts and interactions for the URLs in our dataset.
+This interval ensured capturing most posts and interactions for the URLs.
+This four-month window is notably conservative, as research has shown that most interactions occur within days of publication~\cite{elin,half_life_of_tweet}. {Although this conservative window may have overlooked interactions with content that was later removed or deleted, we are unable to assess the extent of this effect—if it exists—due to CrowdTangle’s shutdown in Aug.
+2024.}

+As mentioned in~\cite{cr-addon-why}, the information from the CrowdTangle addon originated from two different sources: (1) public interaction data is obtained from the CrowdTangle database, while (2) combined interaction data is derived from Facebook's Graph API.
+Consequently, variations in data capturing times might cause some URLs to exhibit higher public than combined interactions.